 - Grilled vegetables.
-Smoky Grilled Red Onions would be absolutely fantastic along side, or on top of the Lavender-Rosemary Ribeye Steak.
+Grilled Scallions would be absolutely fantastic along side, or on top of the Lavender-Rosemary Ribeye Steak.

 - Salads.
 And mixed green salad would be a really great, refreshing side to serve with this.

 How about a get together this weekend?
-Let’s invite a few friends and include this in a super tasty menu.
-Done! 🙂
+Let's invite a few friends and include lavender steak in the menu.

 - 2 teaspoons fresh lavender, finely chopped

 - 2 teaspoons fresh rosemary, finely chopped

 - ½ teaspoon Kosher salt